 During her first year at Garden Hills, Katie Carlson noticed several rotten garden beds sprinkled around the campus.
 There appeared to be a missing opportunity to support students with limited exposure to healthy eating and no experience with gardening.
 After inquiring about the neglected garden beds, Carlson found that the garden footprint was available for her to use with her students.
-Excited to bring healthy eating and gardening to her students, Carlson applied for the 2014 Atlanta Families Awards for Excellence in Education.
+Excited to bring healthy eating and gardening to her students, Carlson applied for the 2014 Teach On Project's Award for Excellence in Education.
 And won.

 Award Winner: Katie Carlson

 Project Title: The Learning Garden Project

 Student Reach as of 2018: 650 and counting